 Look for the dachshund silhouette on the outdoor sign and you’ll know you’ve arrived at Indie Coffee Roasters.
 Here, you can watch the beans roasted on-site in the modern space featuring primarily black and white décor.
 Indie offers a rotating menu of seasonal beverages (two coffee options, one tea) with concoctions made by staff members.
 Check out a coffee cupping or Espresso 101 class to further your caffeine education.

 The cups and mugs at The Well Coffeehouse in Fishers’ Nickel Plate District say “Where Coffee Changes Lives.”
 That’s because the owners of The Well donate proceeds to help people in need have access to safe, clean drinking water.
-Order a classic pour over or seasonal beverage like Banana in Pajamas (bananas foster deconstructed latte), Black Cat (cinnamon, cayenne, charcoal mocha) or Secret Garden (juniper, bergamot and lavender cold brew).
+Order a classic pour-over or seasonal beverage like Banana in Pajamas (bananas foster deconstructed latte), Black Cat (cinnamon, cayenne, charcoal mocha) or Secret Garden (juniper, bergamot and lavender cold brew).

-School is in session at the new Schoolhouse 7 Café in Fishers, located off Cyntheanne Road.
+School is in session at Schoolhouse 7 Café in Fishers, located off Cyntheanne Road.
 This is a former schoolhouse turned coffee shop, café and gathering space – and the décor will remind you of vintage classrooms.
 Order a “core subject” beverage in sizes freshman (12 oz), senior (16 oz) or graduate (20 oz) and pair it with an “extra credit” item like a smoothie or a baked good from the “cafeteria” menu.